pranshugaba/hugo-website/content/posts/building-x-and-o-using-godot/index.md

 - It can be played on desktop.
 - The player clicks on the squares to enter symbols.
 - I have made a rough sketch how the interface would look like.
 This will be a simple game with just one scene.
 In more complex games, we would need more scenes.
-  {{< figure src="img/sketch.png" title="We have the game title, some instructions, the grid, and some labels to show whose turn it is to play." >}}
+  {{< figure src="img/sketch.png" caption="We have the game title, some instructions, the grid, and some labels to show whose turn it is to play." >}}
 - We will describe the gameplay loop using a flowchart.
 It will also tell us how long a session will last.

 ### The gameplay loop